okviz/okviz.github.io/contributing.md

     <img src="assets/images/contributing/pull.png" width="450">

-    > Note that someone may be making some changes to the same files you are working on after the Pull.
-For this reason, it is a good practice to repeat the Pull also before committing your changes.
-VSCode helps you resolve any conflicts that may arise.

 2. #### Create a Branch

     Now that you have the latest content on your computer, you need to create a new branch.